-When Kevin’s car and driver rolls out onto the track, the following is read to the fans:
+When Kevin’s car and driver roll out onto the track, the fans hear this from the announcer:

 “Many of you may know of the Rudeen name, represented by the 26 car—but you may not know about the Rayce Rudeen Foundation.
 In 2016, Kevin Rudeen tragically lost his son Rayce to an overdose.

 In order to honor his life and keep his memory alive, his family started a private foundation to help others.
 Today, the Rayce Rudeen Foundation is a certified nonprofit that gives grant money to the organizations and programs that encourage a healthy productive life, free from addiction.
 It is their goal to help fill the gaps in a broken system of addiction, treatment, and recovery.